valkey-io/valkey-doc/commands/cluster-addslotsrange.md

     OK

-## Usage in Redis Cluster
+## Usage in Valkey Cluster

-This command only works in cluster mode and is useful in the following Redis Cluster operations:
+This command only works in cluster mode and is useful in the following Valkey Cluster operations:

 1. To create a new cluster, `CLUSTER ADDSLOTSRANGE` is used to initially set up master nodes splitting the available hash slots among them.
 2. In order to fix a broken cluster where certain slots are unassigned.